CME211/notes/syllabus.md

 ### Guidelines

 - It’s great (and encouraged) to work with other people on high level ideas, concepts, and methods.

   But, you must write your code on your own.

-Please seek help early if and when you encounter problems.
+  Please seek help early and often, if and when you encounter problems.
 - Keep your code closed and separate if you are helping another student with a debugging or technical issue in code.
 - Do not copy code from another student (current or previous).
 - Do not give your code to another student (current or future).
 - It is acceptable to copy small blocks (a few lines) of code from public sources, such as [stackoverflow.com](http://stackoverflow.com/).
 You must cite your source and abide by any copyright and licensing restrictions.
 You do not need to cite course notes, example programs provided by CME211, reference information from [python.org docs](https://docs.python.org/3/), or reference information from [cppreference.com](http://en.cppreference.com/w/).
 - Do not use or reference work from previous students of CME211 or any solution files that may be out there.
 - Do not post homework PDFs or your solutions in a publicly available location.
 - Please let us know if you come across available solutions.
-We will kindly ask the provider to remove the resource.
+  We will kindly ask
+  the provider to remove the resource.

 ## Students with Documented Disabilities